A massive and evolved slow-rotating galaxy in the early Universe

 The relative contributions of rotation and dispersion to the galaxy can be quantified via either a simple ratio of $|V_*|/\sigma_*$, as in the top right panel of Figure~\ref{fig:KIN_BIN}, or by calculating the spin parameter

-which considers the velocity ($V_i$) and dispersion ($\sigma_i$) in each bin weighted by the flux ($F_i$) and SNR-weighted distance from the center of the galaxy ($r_i$) for each of the $N$ bins with $r_i<R_e$.
+which considers the velocity ($V_i$) and dispersion ($\sigma_i$) in each bin weighted by the inverse-variance weighted flux summed across all observed spectral wavelengths ($F_i$) and distance from the center of the galaxy ($r_i$) for each of the $N$ bins with $r_i<R_e$.
 Here we consider regions within the best-fitting half-light ellipse ${\rm R_{e}}$, but again note that differences in the choice of radius have no substantial effect on the calculated value.
-We measure \mbox{$\lambda_{\rm R_e}=0.095$}, which is then corrected for the point spread function \cite{Harborne2020,DEugenio2024} to \mbox{$\lambda_{\rm R_e}=0.101\pm0.018$}.
+We measure \mbox{$\lambda_{\rm R_e}=0.095$}, which is then corrected for the point spread function \cite{Harborne2020,DEugenio2024} and Voronoi binning bias to \mbox{$\lambda_{\rm R_e}=0.123^{+0.073}_{-0.023}$} (see Table~\ref{tab:props}).

 In Figure~\ref{fig:SPIN} we show where massive galaxies over a range of redshifts lie on the $\lambda_{\rm R_e}-\epsilon$ plane.
 The position of a galaxy on this plot is dependent not only on the amount of rotational support present in the galaxy, but also the intrinsic three-dimensional shape and the inclination of the galaxy relative to the observer's line of sight.
-Depending on these parameters, fast-rotating galaxies generally lie within the grid of gray dashed and dotted lines, while slow-rotators lie near the bottom of the plot.
+Depending on these parameters, fast-rotating galaxies generally lie within the grid of gray dashed and dotted lines, while slow rotators lie near the bottom of the plot.

-While XMM-VID1-2075 falls in the region associated with slow-rotators, fast-rotators which are aligned face-on to the observer can also lie in this region.
+XMM-VID1-2075 falls in a region which contains some slow rotators at low redshifts, however fast rotators which are aligned face-on to the observer can also lie in this region.
 However, several lines of evidence suggest this is not the case for XMM-VID1-2075.
-First, the morphological modeling of the NIRCam observations finds a S\'ersic index of $n=3.97\pm0.06$ consistent with an elliptical galaxy.
+First, the morphological modeling of the NIRCam observations finds a S\'ersic index of $n=3.72\pm0.05$ consistent with an elliptical galaxy.
 Secondly, the observed axis ratio of the half-light ellipse can be used to derive an inclination assuming an intrinsic oblate spheroid structure consistent with a disk \cite{Hubble1926},